 What is resource management?

-So what is resource management?
-Resource management is the process of pre-planning, scheduling, and allocating your resources to maximize efficiency.
+At its essence, resource management is the process of optimizing resources through pre-planning, scheduling, and allocation.

-A resource is anything that is needed to execute a task or project — this can be the skill sets of employees or the adoption of software.
+A resource is anything needed to execute a task or project — this can be employees' skill sets or the adoption of software.
 There are, therefore, many types of resource management, depending on the type of project you're working on.
-For example, if you’re planning an event, a few resources include scheduling out staff for the event, planning what vendors to use for promotional materials, investing software that allows attendees to register, and budgeting for everything from giveaways to catering.
+For example, if you’re planning an event, a few resources include scheduling staff for the event, planning what vendors to use for promotional materials, investing in software that allows attendees to register, and budgeting for everything from giveaways to catering.

 Why is effective resource management important?

 Resource management as part of project management is all about doing more with less.
 Nobody likes waste, especially in business.
 Resource management is centered around optimization and efficiency.
-When you know what you need to make a project successful, you can effectively understand how to plan resources in an efficient way.
+When you know what you need to make a project successful, you can effectively understand how to plan resources efficiently.

-To some companies, optimum efficiency is so important that they hire someone solely devoted to resource management; also known as a resource manager.
-What does a resource manager do?
+To some companies, optimum efficiency is so important that they hire someone solely devoted to resource management, also known as a resource manager.
+So, what does a resource manager do?
 While project managers are responsible for creating and assigning tasks to get the project done, resource managers are accountable for allocating the resources needed to make the project a success.

 What are the advantages of resource management?